There are many thing of which a wise man might wish to be ignorant.

 2. Start the day with some kind of quiet, peaceful ritual and set your intention to have a balanced day.
 I have a 20-minute yoga, prayer and meditation practice that I do every morning and while it isn’t always easy to make the time when there are so many exciting things ahead for the day, it makes a big difference in my day.

-3. If you’re on a computer all day, set a timer to go off every hour and create a routine of walking away from the electronics and taking a couple of deep breaths, maybe stretch (GD Lynn is using a fun Stretch Clock that offers a reminder AND a different stretch every hour).
+3. If you’re on a computer all day, set a timer to go off every hour and create a routine of walking away from the electronics and taking a couple of deep breaths, maybe stretch (try Stretch Clock a cool app that reminds us to stretch every hour and offers different, really simple stretches).

 4. Find time to connect to nature.
 Even if you’re in a big city, there has to be a park or at the very least a plant or maybe a pet you can commune with for a few minutes or more each day.